ropensci/roweb3/content/blog/2023-08-04-champions-program-training/index.md

 ## Acknowledgements

+The rOpenSci Champions Program is funded by [The Chan Zuckerberg Initiative](https://chanzuckerberg.com/).
 This phase of the Champions Program was made possible by the work and feedback of many people.

 We want to thank the [CSCCE](https://www.cscce.org/) team, especially _Lou Woodley_, _Camille Santistevan_, and _Maya Sanghvi_, for their support in designing the overall program and for their "Making a PACT" workshop for the Champions.